en Language

 Pneumatic valves are vital components in automation and industrial systems, offering precise control over airflow and pressure.
 Their fast response, durability, and adaptability make them ideal for various applications, from manufacturing to safety systems.

-What is the difference between 2 way and 3 way pneumatic valves?
+What is the difference between a 2-way and a 3-way pneumatic valve?

 What are the ports on a pneumatic valve?